 Taxonomic identification of the specimens is of course the first information that researchers generally look for.
 Here, we usually follow the latest taxonomic assessment based on a detailed study, where these exist.
-In many cases, particularly in incomplete fossils, there has never been a detailed, published scientific assessment of their taxonomy, so we copied the information from the collection databases of the particular institutions.
+In many cases, particularly in incomplete fossils, there has never been a detailed, published scientific assessment of their taxonomy, in which case the identifications are based on the respective institutions' catalog entries.
 In other cases, taxonomy has changed over time.
 These changes are generally not recorded in this column, but in the column “further info” (see below).

 Specimen Number